The Royal GeographicalSociety of Queensland Ltd

 RGSQ Traveller

-Note that this event is presently fully booked, however, if you have an interest in this trip we encourge you to join the waitlist in case of cancellations or if there is enough interest we may be able to arrange a similar trip in the future.
+If you have an interest in this trip we encourge you to join the waitlist in case of cancellations.
 (There is no obligation on your part in joining the wait list.)

 Murray River Cruise and Royal Geographical Society of SA 1-8 May 2026